yennetiuday/movieApi/README.md

 - Descriptive README to document the key features of your solution, your assumptions, approaches and future thoughts.
 - API endpoints well documented.
 - Error and exception handling considerations included.
+- Create watchlist to save movie

 ### <ins>Acceptance Criteria and Assumptions</ins>

-- Movie API should return the movie recommendations based on the search criteria.
+- Movie API should return the movie results based on the search criteria.
+- Watch List to save movie details for User

 ### <ins>Key Features of the application</ins>